-White jeans look great on holiday – there’s just something about the shade that begs to be worn in the heat, plus, they’ll reflect the sun’s rays keeping you cool for longer.
+White jeans look great on vacation – there’s just something about the shade that begs to be worn in the heat, plus they’ll reflect the sun’s rays keeping you cool for longer.

 When going for a resort-style look, pair a textured or Breton stripe top with slim-fitting jeans and brown leather sandals for effortless sophistication.

 Again, this might not be the first outfit you turn to when looking to incorporate white jeans into your wardrobe, but wearing all-white can work.
 Its success lies in not going with true, bright white and keeping it simple.

 Look for off-white jeans, which softens the look slightly, and keep it stripped back with a simple white tee.